 In 2010 the Labour Party of Mauritius adopted the One Laptop Per Child (OLPC) project as a national program in their National Election Manifesto.
 The Labour Party is a member of Alliance de l’Avenir, the coalition that won the 2010 general elections in Mauritius.
 Even the Alliance program (also available on Scribd) mentions the OLPC, first in the Executive Brief (page 9):

 The project to deliver One Laptop Per Child (OLPC) for educational purpose in developing countries is doing great in Paraguay.
 According to developer Bernie Innocenti, this success comes from a way to manage the development of the Sugar educational software that other countries (or any other similar projects, see for example the Teachermate or the italian JumpPC) could and should imitate.
-Stop: Bernie, what do you like in OLPC Paraguay?

 The Open Learning Exchange (OLE), a network of grassroots organizations committed to providing Quality Universal Basic Education (QUBE) worldwide by 2015, held its first global assembly in Kathmandu in November 2009.